Karsens/leckr-landing/LATER.md

 - [ ] Marnix suggested adding checkboxes for these lists so you can choose not to subscribe to everything.
 If we do this, the form should have info about all lists in type MailChimpList = { url: string, title: string, description: string, optin: boolean, disabled: boolean, hidden: boolean }.
 There are many possibilites, and it's unsure (and may differ per segment) what people like, and what gets a high conversion rate.

-## Sharing Feature

-Button which can be added to multiple different sections

-This Share Section should be able to make an estimation of virality of the app.

-- [ ] Share button to share on WhatsApp (or in other places)
-- [ ] Measure clicks on this
-- [ ] Create nice short links that still can be tracked
-- [ ] Measure clicks on links in whatsapp messages

 ## Png to Gif